 The new compassion centers are not expected to be operational until late 2021.

 Rhode Island is currently accepting applications for medical marijuana compassion center licenses with a deadline of December 15, 2020.
-To draft your business plans for your compassion center, our Rhode Island Marijuana Business Plan Package includes what you need to get started.
+To draft your business plans for your compassion center, our Rhode Island Compassion Center Template Package includes what you need to get started.

-The package contains all of our available template plans necessary for establishing and operating a successful marijuana business, including our Business and Operations Plan Template and Security Plan Template, which are required plans on the current application.
+The package contains all of our available template plans necessary for establishing and operating a successful marijuana business, including our Compliance Plan Template and Safety & Security Plan Template, which are required plans on the current application.